Sanghren/avalanche-hardhat-fork-tutorial/README.md

 That's where 'Hardhat fork' is coming in handy.

-With this you can simply make a copy of the state of an EVM chain (in our case the CChain) and use this copy directly in your tests !
-That means that you'll e able to work with an exact copy of the CChain.
-With all contract, addresses balance...
+With this you can simply make a copy of the state of an EVM chain (in our case the CChain) and use it directly in your tests !
+With all contract, addresses balance available for you to use.

-So in our case we would not have to deploy all the relevant Pangolin's contract, we could just use the one deployed on the mainnet.
+So in our case we would not have to deploy all the relevant Pangolin's contract, we could just use the one deployed on the mainnet and test your smart contract without much hassle.

 ## Step by step explanation